When Coordination Is Avoidable: A Monotonicity Analysis of Organizational Tasks: Theory

-CALM provides the complementary criterion from distributed systems: a program can execute without coordination if and only if it is monotonic \cite{ameloot2013relational, hellerstein2020calm, hellerstein2026coordination}.
-The underlying distinction is the same in both traditions.
-Outputs that only accumulate can be merged freely, while outputs that can retract require coordination to remain consistent.
-The following theorem establishes the connection.
+CALM provides the complementary criterion from distributed systems: a specification admits coordination-free execution if and only if it is monotonic \cite{ameloot2013relational, hellerstein2020calm, hellerstein2026coordination}.
+Monotonicity is orthogonal to recursion or feedback as such.
+Recursive or feedback-rich tasks may still be monotonic if each history extension only enlarges what can be concluded.
+By contrast, specifications that require retraction, negation, or other shrinking of admissible outcomes require coordination.
+The following theorem states the bridge we establish.

 \begin{theorem}[Thompson-CALM Bridge] Under deterministic task evaluation, reliable message delivery, and eventual consistency in state propagation, let $T$ be a multi-agent task.
-Then: \begin{enumerate} \item[(a)] Pooled interdependence $\implies$ the task specification is monotone (coordination-free). \item[(b)] Sequential interdependence $\implies$ the task specification is monotone under causal ordering (coordination-free with causal delivery). \item[(c)] Reciprocal interdependence $\implies$ the task specification is non-monotone (coordination required). \end{enumerate} \end{theorem}
+Then: \begin{enumerate} \item[(a)] Pooled interdependence $\implies$ the task specification is monotone (coordination-free). \item[(b)] Sequential interdependence $\implies$ the task specification is monotone under causal ordering (coordination-free with causal delivery). \end{enumerate} \end{theorem}

-Proofs appear in SI Text S2.
+Both cases hinge on non-retractive composition.
 For (a), sub-task monotonicity and the join-semilattice property guarantee that aggregate output only grows.
 For (b), the composition of non-retractive functions is non-retractive, so causal delivery suffices.
-For (c), a shared budget counterexample shows that one agent's proposal can invalidate another's, violating monotonicity.
-The two traditions converge on the same boundary.
+Reciprocal interdependence alone does not determine monotonicity, but feedback that retracts or constrains previously admissible outcomes makes the specification non-monotone by definition and therefore requires coordination.
+Full proofs appear in SI Text S2.